manhcot/Learn/README.md

 # LearnCode
 This is my first project.
-We wish everyone help
+I wish everyone help